Easy Sausage Balls

 Instructions

-- Preheat oven to 375ºF; lightly oil baking sheet or baking sheet lined with parchment (spray parchment paper with oil)
+- Preheat oven to 375ºF; lightly oil baking sheet or baking sheet lined with parchment (spray parchment paper with oil)spray oil

-- Gradually add shredded cheddar to mixture; pulse between each addition of cheese
+- Gradually add shredded cheddar to mixture; pulse between each addition of cheese; add mayonnaise and pulse a few more times until its well incorporated2 cups shredded sharp cheddar cheese, ½ cup mayonnaise

 - Pour mixture into large mixing bowl

-- Use a tablespoon to measure two tablespoons of mixture; place in the palm of your hand
+- Use a tablespoon or small ice cream scoop to measure one-two tablespoons of mixture; place in the palm of your hand and shape into a ball and place on prepared parchment paper

-- Bake at 375ºF for 18-20 minutes or until internal temperature is at least 160ºF
+- Bake at 375ºF for 18-25 minutes or until internal temperature is at least 160ºF; transfer to a paper towel lined plate to rest for 5 minutes

 Notes